PandaHugMonster/php-simputils/README.md

 **So the SimpUtils initialization/bootstrapping mechanisms are early-stage mechanisms**.

 Besides that, if you have to work raw without a big framework, you would have to implement your own bootstrapping mechanisms.
-And it would be inefficient.
-Much easier to use this low-level mechanism of SimpUtils.
+And to spare some time, much easier to use this low-level mechanism of SimpUtils.

 #### Overall architecture of initialization process

-Initialization process of SimpUtils is modular with a single entry-point.
+Initialization process of SimpUtils is modular, with a single entry-point.

 **The main app** calls `PHP::init()`, this is a single entry point.
-No module should try to run it, in case if it's done outside of **the main app**, then that module must be considered as unsafe.
+No module should try to run it, in case if it's done outside of **the main app**, then that module must be considered unsafe.

 But every **sub app** (module) can register their very own InitConfig.
 For that purpose they have to specify a unique name (usually own-module-name) for the